Leoka2000/BioNexus-s-Website/README.md

 ## Used By

-This project was built with the intention of creating a website for my Junior Entprise in Hungary, BioNexusJr:
+This project was built with the intention of creating a website for my Junior Entprise in Hungary, BioNexus.

 ## Features

-- Since the Junior Enterprise is located in Hungary, the user is able to switch languages through the navbar component.
+- Since the junior enterprise is located in Hungary, the user is able to switch languages through the navbar component.
 - Responsive navbar.
 It also indicates which section of the website the user is on by highlighting texts with green.
 - Form validation through react-hook-form.